30 FAQs about divorce settlements.

 2. At what stage in our divorce do we need to agree a financial settlement?

-At any time before or after you divorce, although it is advisable to do so before either partner remarries.
+At any time before or after you divorce, although it is advisable to consider whether a settlement is required before either partner remarries.

 It is usually best if you can negotiate a settlement prior to the divorce.
-The court can then be asked to make any relevant financial orders at the same time as granting the decree nisi (when the court agrees that grounds for divorce have been proven, though there is a further delay before the decree absolute finalises the divorce).
+The court can then be asked to make any relevant financial orders once the conditional order (previously called ‘decree nisi’) has been pronounced (when the court agrees that grounds for divorce have been proven, though there is a further delay before the final order – previously called ‘decree absolute’ - finalises the divorce).

 3. Will any payments I make to my spouse while we are separated affect the final divorce settlement?

-Not usually.
+Not usually, unless you have expressly agreed that such payments are on account of the final settlement.
 It may be unwise to make excessively large payments to your spouse, because it might be argued that this shows both their need for such payments (or an equivalent transfer of assets) and your ability to pay.

 Even so, any financial settlement should take into account the longer-term history of the marriage and future financial prospects.

-On the other hand, if your spouse needs maintenance while you are separated, it would normally be sensible to provide it.
-Failure to do so is likely to make your spouse more hostile towards you.
+On the other hand, if your spouse needs maintenance while you are separated, it would normally be sensible to provide it - especially if they were financially dependent on your income during the marriage.
+Failure to do so is likely to make your spouse more adversarial towards you.

 Your spouse might apply to the court for an interim financial order requiring you to pay an appropriate level of maintenance.
 Both of these are likely to increase the overall level of ill feeling - and costs - in reaching a final agreement.